Lamium (Dead Nettle) Growth and Care Guide

 Characteristics of Lamium

 Lamium stands out for its versatility and unique appearance.
 Whether used as ground cover, edging, or filler in shady beds, its striking foliage and flowers make it an asset in any garden.
-The plant is also known for its fast growth rate and ability to tolerate a variety of challenging conditions, including poor soils and partial shade.
+Lamium is also known for its fast growth rate and ability to tolerate a variety of challenging conditions, including poor soils and partial shade.
 Once established, it requires minimal care, making it ideal for busy gardeners.

 Size and Growth Habit